 - Evacuate from 3-points to access both sides of check valves and solenoids.
 Energize solenoids during evacuation to prevent trapping of refrigerant or non-condensables. - Always leave service valve caps on during evacuation and do not exercise the valve stems while the unit is in a deep vacuum.
-Packing glands on older valves are prone to leak.

-- Never attempt evacuation without a micron or vacuum gauge.
+Packing glands on older valves are prone to leak. - Never attempt evacuation without a micron or vacuum gauge.
 The micron gauge will help determine: - a.
 If the pump is capable of pulling a deep vacuum. - b.
 When the vacuum pump oil is contaminated. - c.
 If the vacuum hoses and valves are leak free. - d.
-If the unit is leak free. - e.
-How long you should evacuate the unit. - f.
+How long you should evacuate the unit. - e.
 That the unit is still in a deep vacuum before any lines are disconnected or refrigerant is added.

-NOTE: The attached evacuation procedures have been written to be used with the Thermo King Evacuation System (see Tool Catalog).
+NOTE: The attached evacuation procedures have been written to be used with the Thermo King Evacuation System (Tool No. 204-725).
 However, the principles of 3-point evacuation and the use of a micron gauge during evacuation should always be practiced.

-See the diagram of the Thermo King Evacuation Station and note the location of the valves.
+Refer to the diagram of the Thermo King evacuation station (Tool No. 204-725) and note the location of the valves.